vitorytarget/mhddos_proxy_minipc/README-EN.md

       -t, --threads 7500     Number of threads (default is 7500 if CPU > 1, 1000 otherwise)
       --vpn                  Use both my IP and proxies.
-Optionally, specify a percent of using my IP (default is 10%) --proxies URL|path     URL or local path(ex. proxies.txt) to file with proxies to use --http-methods GET     List of HTTP(L7) methods to use (default is GET + POST|STRESS).
+Optionally, specify a percent of using my IP (default is 10%) --proxies URL|path     URL or local path(ex. proxies.txt) to file with proxies to use --proxy [PROXY ...]
+List of proxies to use, separated by spaces --http-methods GET     List of HTTP(L7) methods to use (default is GET + POST|STRESS).
       --debug                Detailed log for each target
       --itarmy               Attack targets from https://t.me/itarmyofukraine2022
-      --copies 1             Number of copies to run (default is 1) --lang {en,ua}         Select language (default is ua)
+      --copies 1             Number of copies to run (default is 1).
+Use "auto" to set the value automatically --lang {en,ua}         Select language (default is ua)

 ### 7. Custom proxies

+#### CLI

+To specify custom proxy use `--proxy` option:

+    python3 runner.py --proxy socks4://114.231.123.38:3065

+Multiple proxies are allowed (space separated):

+    python3 runner.py --proxy socks4://114.231.123.38:3065 socks5://114.231.123.38:1080

+If the list of custom proxies gets too long, consider switching to file-based configuration (see the next section).

 #### File format (any of the following):